 Piero della Francesca (ca. 1415-1492) from Sansepolcro painted his famous altarpiece for Federico da Montefeltro, Duke of Urbino, in 1474.
 The balding Duke, a famous mercenary captain or condottiero, can be seen kneeling and praying on the right.
 He is wearing full plate armour.
 The Madonna and Child in the centre are flanked by – from left to right – Saint John the Baptist, Saint Bernardino of Siena, Saint Jerome (in his desert dress, beating himself with a stone), Saint Franciscus (showing his stigmata), Saint Peter of Verona (with a head wound) and finally Saint John the Evangelist (or Andrew the Apostle).
 Behind the protagonists are the archangels.
 The ostrich’s egg that can be seen hanging above the Virgin’s head is a symbol of both Creation and the Virgin’s Immaculate Conception.

 Benozzo Gozzoli (ca. 1421-1497) is of course best known for his frescoes in the Capella dei Magi in the Palazzo Medici Riccardi in Florence.
-The Pinacoteca di Brera owns a small panel by him – 35 by 25 cm – which shows Saint Dominicus resurrecting the boy Napoleone Orsini, nephew of a cardinal, who has just been trampled by his horse.
+The Pinacoteca di Brera owns a small panel by him – 35 by 25 cm; see the slideshow below – which shows Saint Dominicus resurrecting the boy Napoleone Orsini, nephew of a cardinal, who has just been trampled by his horse.
 I did not know this story, but apparently it is quite famous in and around Milan.
 A similar scene can be found in the Castello Sforzesco.
 As far as I know, Gozzoli did not paint himself on the panel, something he was quite fond of, as he did it thrice in the Cappella dei Magi.

 But Mantegna’s best work was painted some twenty years later, when the painter had progressed considerably.
-I am referring to The Dead Christ and Three Mourners (ca. 1470-1474).
+I am referring to The Dead Christ and Three Mourners (ca. 1470-1474; see the slideshow above).
 The painting is very special, if only because of its use of extreme foreshortening, Christ’s horrible wounds and lifeless body and the emotions of the mourners.
 The work may have been intended for Mantegna’s private devotion, since the painter presumably still possessed it when he died in 1506.
 When I visited the Pinacoteca in August 2016, the museum contrasted the painting with a similar work by Annibale Carracci (1560-1609).
 Carracci’s Corpse of Christ was on loan from the Staatsgalerie Stuttgart in Germany.
 It was obviously inspired by Mantegna’s painting and is at least as dramatic.

 I was pleasantly surprised by a painting of Christ at the Column by Donato Bramante (1444-1514).
 Bramante is primarily known as an architect, who for instance designed the Tempietto in Rome and was the first architect of New Saint Peter’s Basilica.
 He was also responsible for building the Chiostri Bramanteschi in Milan, the cloisters next to the Sant’Ambrogio.
-Apparently he was an accomplished painter as well (as were Leonardo da Vinci and Michelangelo) and his painting of the tortured Christ is quite impressive.
+Apparently he was an accomplished painter as well (as were Leonardo da Vinci, Michelangelo and Bernini) and his painting of the tortured Christ is quite impressive.
 Christ has a rope tied around his neck and tears on his face (visible in the high resolution image on the museum’s website).

 The so-called Pala Sforzesca or Sforza altarpiece was painted in 1494 by an unknown artist, the Master of the Pala Sforzesca.
 It shows Ludovico “Il Moro” Sforza (1452-1508), Duke of Milan, kneeling before the Madonna and Child.
 Also kneeling are his wife, Beatrice d’Este (1475-1497), and two of his children.
 The four Doctors of the Church are present as well.
 They are – from left to right – Saint Ambrosius (with his hand on Ludovico’s shoulder), Saint Gregory the Great, Saint Augustine and Saint Jerome.
 Beatrice d’Este died in childbirth aged 21; her son was stillborn.
 She had already born Ludovico two sons, Massimiliano (1493) and Francesco (1495).
 Massimiliano may be the boy kneeling on the left, but Francesco was probably not yet born when the painting was finished.
 It is not impossible that Massimiliano is actually the child on the right, while the slightly older child on the left is an illegitimate son named Cesare Sforza (1491).
 The Sforza altarpiece was, in a way, a piece of political propaganda.
 Ludovico had usurped the position of Duke of Milan from his nephew Gian Galeazzo Sforza and may have been involved in his death.
 He now tried to legitimise his position by portraying himself as a pious leader.